 Brazil does not require travelers entering Brazil to present proof of yellow fever vaccination.

 Also, antibiotics and antiseptic medicines such as Polysporin are always a good idea to avoid infections from cuts and scrapes.

-For the guides and staff, we suggest a tip of $350-$400 for the week.
+For the guides and staff, we suggest a tip of $500.
 Half can be given to the guide and half to the camp host to be divided up among the staff.
 Tipping is done at the end of the trip—U.S. dollars accepted.